7gxycn08/PyAnime4K-GUI/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Place the required FFmpeg binary in the `ffmpeg/ folder`.
+3. Place the required FFmpeg binary in the `ffmpeg/` folder.
 4. Ensure the `Resources/Config.ini` file contains your desired settings:
    ```
     [Settings]